muhammedmed/ecommerce-price-scraper/README.md

 This will:
 1. Search for "PS5" in the default region
-2. Collect up to 5 products (default limit)
+2. Collect up to 5 product prices (default limit)
 3. Save the results to an Excel file with a timestamp
 4. Automatically open the Excel file (on Windows)